DanielGavin/ols/README.md

 }
 ```

-Note: Look at `:LspLog`.
-Now it seems your code needs to be in src directory in order for format on save to work.

 Neovim can run Odinfmt on save using the [conform](https://github.com/stevearc/conform.nvim) plugin.
 Here is a sample configuration using the [lazy.nvim](https://github.com/folke/lazy.nvim) package manager:

 ```lua